Applying Sunscreen Will Help Olivia Defend Against Getting

 UV radiation can damage the DNA in skin cells, which can lead to mutations and increase the risk of skin cancer.
 Sunscreen helps protect the skin's DNA by absorbing or reflecting UV rays, reducing the likelihood of cellular damage.

-Choosing the Right Sunscreen: A Comprehensive Guide
+Choosing the Right Sunscreen: A practical guide

 With so many sunscreen options available, selecting the right one can be overwhelming.
 Here's a detailed guide to help Olivia choose the most effective sunscreen for her needs.